veicco/cb/README.md

-# Contextual Bandits with Discreate or Continuous Actions
+# CB: Contextual Bandits with Python

 ## About